I'm a retired nurse who loves to write short stories, travel and medical articles.

 The Breakers' main entrance is approached through 30-foot high gateways which are part of a limestone and iron fence that borders the property on all but the ocean side.
 Pin oaks and red maples line the front drive.

-The grounds of The Breakers cover approximately a dozen acres and include a formally landscaped terrace which is surrounded by Japanese yew, Chinese juniper and dwarf hemlock.
+The grounds of The Breakers cover approximately a dozen acres and include a formally landscaped terrace that is surrounded by Japanese yew, Chinese juniper and dwarf hemlock.

 The Breakers' opulent interior features rare marble, alabaster, and gilded woods throughout.
 Rooms of the first and second floors open onto a 45-foot high central space known as the Great Hall which was used for elaborate balls and parties that the Vanderbilts hosted.
 Guests included international dignitaries as well as some of America's wealthiest and most elite families.